-- 14. Compute the expected number of deaths as the person-time multiplied by the corresponding population rate, and put it in a new variable, E, say (expected).
-Use stat.table to make a table of observed, expected and the ratio (SMR) by age (suitably grouped) and sex. - 15.
-Now model the SMR using age and date of diagnosis and diabetes duration as explanatory variables, including the log-expected-number instead of the log-person-years as offset, using separate models for men and women.
+- 16. Now model the SMR using age and date of diagnosis and diabetes duration as explanatory variables, including the log-expected-number instead of the log-person-years as offset, using separate models for men and women.
 You can re-use the code you used for fitting models for the rates, you only need to use the expedtd numbers instead of the person-years.
-But remember to exclude those units where no deaths in the population occur (that is where the rate is 0) an offset of -∞ will crash gam.
+But remember to exclude those units where no deaths in the population occur (that is where the rate is 0) - an offset of $-\infty$ will crash gam.
 Plot the estimated smooth effects from both models using e.g. plot.gam.
-What do you see?

-- 16. Plot the predicted rates from the models for men and women diagnosed in ages 50, 60 and 70 in 1995 and 2005, respectively.
 What do you see? - 17.
-Try to simplify the model to one with a simple linear effect of age and date of follow-up, and a smooth effect of duration, giving an estimate of the change in SMR by age and calendar time.
-Also try to restrict How much does SMR change by each year of age?
-And by each calendar year? - 18.
+Plot the predicted SMRs from the models for men and women diagnosed in ages 50, 60 and 70 as you dif for the rates.
+What do you see? - 18.
+Try to simplify the model to one with a simple sex effect, linear effects of age and date of follow-up, and a smooth effect of duration, giving an estimate of the change in SMR by age and calendar time.
+How much does SMR change by each year of age?
+And by each calendar year? - 19.
 Use your previous code to plot the predicted mortality from this model too.
-Are the predicted mortality curves credible? - 19. (optional) We may deem the curves non-credible and ultimately resort to a brutal parametric assumption without any penalty.
-If we choss a natural spline for the duration with knost at 0,1,3,6 years we get a model with 3 parameters, try:
+Are the predicted SMR curves credible? - 20. (optional) We may deem the curves non-credible and ultimately resort to a brutal parametric assumption without any penalty.
+If we choose a natural spline for the duration with knost at 0,1,3,6 years we get a model with 3 parameters, try:

-'''

-dim( Ns(SLr$dur, knots=c(0,1,3,6) ) )

-'''
+dim(Ns(SLr\$dur, knots=c(0,1,3,6)))

-Now fit the same model as above using this:
+Now fit the same model (also ignoring sex) as above using this: